You know, I'm reminded that I forgot to mention Pol Pot.

 If that doesn't happen, all the rest is academic.

-But everybody in business needs a profit to stay in business.
+Other than the people who live off everybody else in these so-called non-profits, but everybody in business needs a profit to stay in business.

 We are in a recession, sir.

-we are in a horribly rotten, bad recession.
+We are in a horribly rotten, bad recession.

 It is a struggle to stay in business.